Contents of This Article

-The MCAD institutional Google accounts provided to faculty, staff and students come with unlimited storage space in Google’s cloud storage service, Google Drive.
+The MCAD institutional Google accounts provided to most faculty, staff and students come with unlimited storage space in Google’s cloud storage service, Google Drive.
 This can be a great place to store copies of important files and works particularly well for sharing data between users.
-However, once you leave MCAD, your MCAD Google account will be deactivated (see Graduating or Leaving MCAD), and any data stored within the associated Google Drive must be transferred to a personal account before access is lost.
-As personal accounts only come with 15GB of free storage, we do not recommend Google Drive as a long-term backup option for large quantities of data.
+You can also install Google Backup and Sync, a service that will automatically back up the data in selected folders on your computer to your Google Drive.

 Certain Faculty and Staff have the data on their MCAD computers backed up to our institutional backup service, Retrospect.
 This service is offered to department directors and chairs, and select others who handle large amounts of sensitive data.
-In order to back up to Retrospect, users must have the Retrospect client properly configured on their computer and must periodically connect their computer to Ethernet.
+To back up to Retrospect, users must have the Retrospect client properly configured on their computer and must periodically connect their computer to Ethernet.
 For more information about Retrospect, please see the ITS Workstation Backup Policy.

 If you run into any issues with backing up your data, please contact the MCAD Help Desk by emailing email@example.com or by phone at 612-874-3666.